SPARC-FAIR-Codeathon/sPARcRNA_Viz/README.md

 ## Challenge Encountered
 Therfore, our team sought to create a RNA-seq visualization utility that supports the specification of **specific parameters**, as well as **interactivity**.
 There was also room for experimentation in predicting gene ontology with **GSEA**.
 ## Our Solution: sPARcRNA_Viz
-To address this challenge, we present sPARcRNA_Viz, an scRNA-seq visualization tool for potential entry alongside Transcriptomic_oSPARC.
+To address this challenge, we present **sPARcRNA_Viz**, an scRNA-seq visualization tool for potential entry alongside Transcriptomic_oSPARC.
 In incorporating flexible parameters, interactivity, and an additional DEA metric, sPARcRNA_Viz will complement Transcriptomic_oSPARC as part of a growing SPARC gene expression toolkit.
 ### sPARcRNA_Viz Pipeline
 Would love input here if possible
 Can make a diagram once the pipeline is establshed